List of Alpha Sigma Alpha chapters

-By 1912, all but four of these chapters had closed; most of Alpha Sigma Alpha's early chapters were placed at short-lived women's seminaries and the junior schools of the day.
-By the following year only Alpha chapter remained.
-Rising to meet what was an existential challenge Alpha Sigma Alpha reorganized itself at a crucial Fall 1914 convention to target growth into colleges with bona fide teachers programs, adding the practical aim of expansion by absorption of what was a series of local sororities.
+By 1912, all but four of the original chapters of Alpha Sigma Alpha had closed; most of its early chapters were placed at short-lived women's seminaries and the junior schools of the day.
+By the following year only the Alpha chapter remained.
+Rising to meet what was an existential challenge Alpha Sigma Alpha reorganized itself at a crucial fall 1914 convention to target growth into colleges with bona fide teachers programs, adding the practical aim of expansion by absorption of what was a series of local sororities.
 This strategy was successful.

-Over several decades, teachers colleges began to offer an expanded array of four-year degrees, while four-year schools were adding teachers programs.
+Over several decades, teachers' colleges began to offer an expanded array of four-year degrees, while four-year schools were adding teacher programs.
 The AES was dissolved in 1947.
 By 1951 Alpha Sigma Alpha had once again shifted its focus, abandoning a self-imposed limit to serve only teachers colleges by opting to join the NPC as a full member and general sorority, and potentially serve all accredited colleges and universities.
-Today, including Alpha, 's list of chapters to emerge from that 1914 reorganization include: